 Implementation of reliable cryptography standards, i.e. the algorithms AES, ABE and SSS are approbated and well-known.
 The idea is not to invent obscure concepts or to invent new methods that should be evaluated before the proposed usage in the provided solution.

 Optimized combination of the security mechanisms so that the mobile client does not need to perform complex computation like encryption and key generation due to its resource constraint.

+Behavioral analysis of user's operations on mobile client, which can indicate anomalous or automated activities performed by attackers.

 The most important security issues in the proposed model arise when the device goes to the offline mode and the user is still allowed to get the access to the strategic organization documents.
 In this case, the server can neither monitor the user activity nor provide the protection methods.
 The security becomes the responsibility of the mobile client.
 Additionally, the maximum protection should be provided at the minimum resource cost.